BalamuruganT006/README/README.md

 ## 🐍 GitHub Contribution Snake

-name: Generate Snake

-# Controls when the action will run.
-on:
-  # Triggers the workflow on push or pull request events but only for the main branch
-  schedule:
-    # Run every 6 hours
-    - cron: "0 */6 * * *"
-  workflow_dispatch:

-jobs:
-  build:
-    runs-on: ubuntu-latest
-    steps:
-      - uses: actions/checkout@v3

 - uses: Platane/snk@v3
   with:
     # github user name to read the contribution graph from (**required**)
     # using action context var `github.repository_owner` or specified user
-          github_user_name: BalamuruganT006
+    github_user_name: ${{ BalamuruganT006 }}

     # list of files to generate.
     # one file per line.
 Each output can be customized with options as query string.
     #
     #  supported options:
     #  - palette:     A preset of color, one of [github, github-dark, github-light]
     #  - color_snake: Color of the snake
     #  - color_dots:  Coma separated list of dots color.
     #                 The first one is 0 contribution, then it goes from the low contribution to the highest.
     #                 Exactly 5 colors are expected.
     outputs: |
       dist/github-snake.svg
       dist/github-snake-dark.svg?palette=github-dark
-            dist/ocean.gif?color_snake=orange&color_dots=#d4f1d4,#a8e6a3,#7bc67b,#5fa85f,#4a8c4a

-      # push the content of <build_dir> to a branch
-      # the content will be available at https://raw.githubusercontent.com/<repo_owner>/<repo_name>/<branch>/<file>
-      - name: push snake assets to output branch
-        uses: peaceiris/actions-gh-pages@v3
-        with:
-          github_token: ${{ secrets.GITHUB_TOKEN }}
-          publish_dir: ./dist
-          publish_branch: output
+      dist/ocean.gif?color_snake=orange&color_dots=#bfd6f6,#8dbdff,#64a1f4,#4b91f1,#3c7dd9